normalnorway/normal.no/docs/how-to-contribute.md

 See the Makefile for how to build and upload.

 TODO:
-can make changes directly on github url-namespace. can link to wiki html5. define browser support (lowest IE version)
+@deb node-less to regenerate css files (add to docs/install also) can make changes directly on github url-namespace. can link to wiki html5. define browser support (lowest IE version)